Skip to Main Content

 2017 #59 of 87 37.37%

 Pine County has been actively seeking better broadband for years; they were part of a Blandin Broadband Communities cohort a few years ago.
 Unfortunately, much of Pine County is served by one large national provider.
-That may be a bottleneck to better access in those areas due to the lack of competition can impact the drive for improvement.
+That may have been a bottleneck to better access in those areas.

 Household Density